-The Professional Master's Program (PMP) offers an exciting industry-focused evening curriculum for recent graduates and working professionals.
-Students explore cutting-edge technical topics and university research, giving students the expertise needed to drive innovation.
+The Professional Master's Program (PMP) leads to an MSEE and offers an exciting industry-responsive curriculum.
+PMP students include recent undergraduates seeking more technical depth, working engineers who want to advance their career, and professionals from other backgrounds seeking to enter the field.
+Students explore cutting-edge technical topics and university research, giving them the expertise to drive innovation.